 ErioGnost reagent is an acid fast reagent for nuclear staining, comparable to hematoxylin staining.
 It is eco-friendly synthetic replacement for hematoxylin reagents.
 Eriochrome Cyanine R belongs to anionic sulfonphthalein mordant dyes.
 It can be used independently as pH indicator or as red anionic dye; however, it creates intensely stained complexes with transition metal ions (such as iron ions), and because of that this dye is most commonly used in histology as hematoxylin substitute.
 Eriochrome represents economic and ecologically acceptable synthetic replacement for hematoxylin, and its working solutions show superior stability compared to hematoxylin working solutions.
-Owing to the technical and commercial complexities of hematoxylin production and distribution, repeated shortages of hematoxylin could occurre, because hematoxylin is a natural dye, extracted from the heartwood of a subtropical tree (logwood tree, Haematoxylum campechianum L.).
-That is why BioGnost developed a synthetic hematoxylin substitute which is a standardized nuclear staining technique, has a longer working life than natural hematoxylin, and can be used in automated tissue stainers.
-ErioGnost is a reliable hematoxylin substitute for several routine and special stains.
+Owing to the technical and commercial complexities of hematoxylin production and distribution, repeated shortages of hematoxylin could occurre, because hematoxylin is a natural dye, extracted from the heartwood of a subtropical tree (logwood tree, Haematoxylum campechianum L).
+That is why BioGnost developed a synthetic hematoxylin substitute for several routine and special stains.
 It can be used for monochromatic selective nuclear staining or one-step dichromatic staining that could replace metal-hemateins and H&E. The main advantages of ErioGnost include its stability and the reliable supply of the parent dye.